amankrsingh1812/OS-LAB/OS Lab 3/OS Lab 3 Report.md

 }
 ```

 The `entrypoint` of `swapoutprocess` is `swapoutprocess()` which sleeps whenever the size of request queue is zero.
 Whenever there are requests for swap out the `swapoutprocess` process wakes up and iterates over the requests treating them one by one and upon freeing the required number of physical pages the `swapoutproces` wakes all the requesting processes.
 The function `chooseVictimAndEvict()` is used to select victim frame using pseudo `LRU` replacement policy.
 The `swapoutprocess()` contains check on number of files created and yields the processor when the number reaches the upper bound so that in the mean time some files can be deleted by `swapinprocess` .
 It also handles the edge case when no victim frame could be evicted by temporarily yielding the processor.
+While doing all this, appropriate `locks` are acquired and released, so as to handle synchronization issues.

 ```c
 // paging.c